rya-sge/access-denied/_posts/2025-07-29-automated-market-makers-amm.md

 ### Hybrid Models

-Several AMMs, like **Bancor** and **Kyber Network**, use hybrid formulas that combine elements of the above models or introduce innovative mechanisms.
+Several AMMs, like **Bancor** and **Kyber Network**, use hybrid formulas that combine elements of the above models or add mechanisms of their own.
 These include:

 - **Dynamic Fees**: Adjusting fees based on market conditions.
 - **Concentrated Liquidity**: Allowing liquidity providers to specify price ranges for their funds (e.g., Uniswap v3).